google/WebFundamentals/src/content/en/updates/2019/02/rendering-on-the-web.md

 would not work well with static rendering.

 Server rendering can also present interesting decisions when building a [PWA].
-Is it better to use full-page [Service Worker] caching, or just server-render individual pieces of content?
+Is it better to use full-page [service worker] caching, or just server-render individual pieces of content?

 ## Client-Side Rendering (CSR) {: #csr }